Gepardec/rewrite-docs/docs/recipes/core/upgradequerydsldependency.md

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `com.gepardec.openrewrite:OpenRewrite-Collection` in your build file or by running a shell command (in which case no build changes are needed):
+It can be activated by adding a dependency on `com.gepardec:write-open-rewrite` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">